-But thinking about how much better the past was compared to a Covid Christmas, and using negative comparison?
+But thinking about how much better the past was compared to your current Christmas, and using negative comparison?
 It can throw you into rumination, which leads right to low moods.

-A study on British students facing a challenging transition (in this case navigating their first year of university) found that showing gratitude can protect you against stress and depression.
+A study on British students facing a challenging life transition found that showing gratitude can protect you against stress and depression.

-TRY THIS: Give a mindfulness meditation a go.
+TRY THIS: Give a mindfulness meditation a go, a technique that pulls your right into the present moment.
 It’s free, easy to learn, and shown by research to help with stress, anxiety, focus, and wellbeing.
 Use our free guide to mindfulness.